The Good Catholic: Plot

-One night Father Dan invites Jane over for dinner at the rectory.
+One night, Father Dan invites Jane over for dinner at the rectory.
 Father Ollie is enjoying the food cooked by Dan.
 Father Victor becomes very serious and asks what Father Daniel's primary passion is, reminding them that a priest has a duty to be devoted to God only.
 Jane, offended, leaves.
-Victor asks Daniel if he has lost his faith; Father Daniel says no, that he didn't have faith until he met Jane.
-By loving her and helping her as a friend he is also loving God.
-He has found an inner peace to continue.
+Victor asks Daniel if he has lost his faith; Father Daniel says no, that he didn't have faith, until he met Jane.
+Shortly after, Father Victor delivers a homily that examines the relationship between God and love.
+Father Daniel is then seen running to Jane's house, where he removes his clerical collar before knocking on the door.